goatchurchprime/godot-demo-projects/audio/mic_record/README.md

-This example project contains two demonstrations for accessing the microphone.
+This example project shows two different ways to access the microphone.

 Language: GDScript